rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 # Runtime Application Configuration
 Apart from your source code, the other files that control your application's runtime behavior are `rhoconfig.txt` and `Config.xml`.

-The values in `rhoconfig.txt` control different aspects of your application, such as the page loaded when the application starts and the address of the `RhoConnect` synchronization server (if applicable).
+The values in `rhoconfig.txt` control aspects of your application such as the page loaded when the application starts and the address of the `RhoConnect` synchronization server (if applicable).

 The `Config.xml` file determines features of the RhoElements runtime itself, such as the keys that can be intercepted by the application and whether to pre-load modules on startup.